openstack-archive/development-proposals/user-stories/proposed/ha_vm.rst

 * An ability to monitor provisioning process failure.

-* An ability to monitor hypervisor host failure.
+* An ability to monitor hypervisor host for failure

-* An ability to restart VM due to VM failure.
+* An ability to automatically restart VMs due to VM failure

-* An ability to restart provisioning process.
+* An ability to restart provisioning processes

-* An ability to automatically evacuate VMs from a failure hypervisor host and restart the VMs on other available host.
+* An ability to automatically evacuate VMs from a failed hypervisor host and restart the VMs on another available host.
 The host must be fenced prior to the evacuation process to ensure that no 2 instances are writing to the same storage.

-* An ability to disable a failure host from nova scheduler.
+* An ability to disable a failed host from nova scheduler

 *External References*
 +++++++++++++++++++++